-In what is considered the first ever platforming beat'em up, our eponymous hero must fight his way through the mysterious and perilous fortress in a quest to overthrow the evil Wizard, claim infinite wealth and the secret of immortality.
+In what is considered the first ever platforming beat'em up, our eponymous hero fights his way through the mysterious and perilous fortress in an epic quest to overthrow the evil Wizard, claim infinite wealth and the secret of immortality.

-Ron J. Fortier, a programmer in the California based software company Datasoft, Inc., founded in 1983 by Patch Ketchum in California, had just finished converting Sega's Zaxxon to the Atari 8-bit.
+Ron J. Fortier, a programmer in the Chatham, California based software company Datasoft, Inc. had just finished converting Sega's Zaxxon to the Atari 400/800, to critical acclaim.
 While waiting for his next assignment, he continued his research on the inner workings of the Atari by tinkering with a platforming game engine.

-It turned out that the next licence secured by DataSoft would be a game starring the legendary martial artist, actor and - not least - the 1958 Hong Kong Cha-Cha champion: Bruce Lee.
+It turned out that the licence secured by DataSoft would be a game starring the legendary martial artist, actor and—most importantly—the 1958 Hong Kong Cha-Cha champion: Bruce Lee.

 The deal was put together with the Bruce Lee estate and Ziv International by CEO Pat Ketchum and Director of Business Development, Steve Bloom.